rebecagrn/islandtech-ecommerce/README.md

 - **Zustand:** Simple and efficient state management for React apps.
 - **Next/Image:** All images use Next.js Image for automatic optimization and lazy loading where appropriate.
 - **Custom Fonts:** Inter from Google fonts, configured globally via Tailwind.
-- **Componentization:** All visual elements are reusable components, making maintenance and design evolution easier.
+- **Componentization:** All visual elements are reusable components, with shared primitives in `shared` for maintainability.

 ## Useful Scripts